-This walking tour will give you the chance to walk some of the tracks in the area known as the 'Flats' located between the Peter Ross-Edwards Causeway and the Goulburn River ion the south side.
+This walking tour will give you the chance to discover some of the tracks in the area known as 'The Flats' located between the Peter Ross-Edwards Causeway and the Goulburn River on the south side.

 The establishment of an Aboriginal community in this area by the Yorta Yorta families was a direct result of the Cummerangunja Walk Off on 6 Feburary 1939.

-Every year the river would flood, causing the residents to move to higher ground on Daishs paddock, now home to KidsTown Adventure Playground.
+Every year the river would flood, causing the residents to move to higher ground on Daish's Paddock, now home to KidsTown Adventure Playground.